rafaeltonholo/svg-to-compose/README.md

 # SVG to Compose
-A command-line tool for convert SVG to Android Jetpack Compose Icons.
+A command-line tool for convert SVG or an Android Vector Drawable to Android Jetpack Compose Icons.

 ## Why?
 We usually use Android Vector drawables to display icons on Android apps.